signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense-management/4-tem-for-users.md

 ExFlow Travel and Expense Management covers multiple steps in the expense and mileage submission process.
 It includes various roles with different responsibilities, all contributing to the best possible experience and the fastest process available.

 This section documents the different roles within ExFlow Travel and Expense Management, detailing their functions and interactions.
-It also provides information on where to learn how to fulfill each role optimally.
+It also provides information on where to learn how to fulfill each role optimally.<br/>

 ### User